-You can optionally connect up to two DVI monitors (either touch or non-touch) to the console.
-This gives you extra screen space for workspace windows which can be handy for showing Visualiser or other information windows.
+If you are not using the Touch Wing, you should connect a VGA computer monitor to the console.
+This gives you extra screen space for workspace windows which can be handy for showing Visualiser or other information windows, and displays some functions which aren't shown on the internal LCD screen.

-The external monitors are disabled by default and will show a 'disabled' message.
+The external monitor is disabled by default and will show a 'disabled' message.
 To enable, switch to System mode and select [Display Setup] then press [External Display Disconnected].
 The option will change to [External Display Connected] and the display will be enabled.